jaylogi/esx_papajohns/README.md

 # esx_papajohns
-A pizza delivery script foe ESX with random deliveries around Blaine County.
+A pizza delivery script for ESX with random deliveries around Blaine County.

 This is an edit of esx_247.
 Original script by https://github.com/Chip-W/esx_247.